 - What percentage of the property price will you need a mortgage for (loan to value)?

-- Have you pre-arranged your mortgage with The Loughborough?
+- Have you got a decision in principle of your mortgage with The Loughborough?

 - What’s your timescale for the move?

 - How much are you willing to offer and how much are you willing to negotiate?

 - Are any fixtures and fittings included in the sale?